mhbeals/scissorsandpaste/Individual MD Entries/1793-12-13_Glasgow Advertiser_371.md

                     where people are interred indiscriminately in three tiers of coffins.
-From the most accurate observations I can make upon matters, I think I speak within bounds, when I Say eighteen hundred persons have perished (I do not say all of the yellow fever) since its first appearance on teh 3d of August, in North Water-street; others think a larger number–but I confess we are a good deal in the dark on the subject at present, and it will take some time to have accurate returns made.
+From the most accurate observations I can make upon matters, I think I speak within bounds, when I Say eighteen hundred persons have perished (I do not say all of the yellow fever) since its first appearance on the 3d of August, in North Water-street; others think a larger number–but I confess we are a good deal in the dark on the subject at present, and it will take some time to have accurate returns made.
 "People have been hitherto so panic struck, that little has been attnded to